RTippin/messenger/README.md

 ---

 ### Notice - Alpha Release
 - Until the official v1 release, many breaking changes may be made to this package.
-I will document the changes in the changelog as best as I can.
+I will document most changes in the [CHANGELOG](CHANGELOG.md).

 ---